TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 ## Streamlit Web App

-- For my project, I have created a Streamlit Web App for finding out if a passenger was transported to an alternate dimensionin or not.
+- For my project, I have created a streamlit web app for finding out if a passenger was transported to an alternate dimensionin or not.

-- This web app allows you to classify the passengers based on some features and criteria and predict whether they were transported or not.

-- This web app is Multi-Pages, means you can navigate to different pages through dropdown menu in the sidebar.
+- This web app is multi-pages, means you can navigate to different pages through dropdown menu in the sidebar.

   - First Page is home page, which contains the problem statement and information about the dataset.

-  - Second Page is web application page, which contains the interactive web application itself used to classify passengers.
+  - Second Page is web application page, which contains the web application itself used to classify passengers.

 - It also contains a contribution section in the sidebar, which lets you contribute to the project by Giving Stars, Forking the Repository and Download ZIP File of the entire Project.